1587/speaking-exam/00-part5.md

 The more people get a college education, the stronger the country will be. and it' education will develop very fast.

-()finally: More people go to university and the quality of all citizens will be improved. we will have more safety public enviroment.)
+(finally: More people go to university and the quality of all citizens will be improved. we will have more safety public enviroment.)

-All of the above are my views.
+All of the above are my views/opinions.
 ```